jazzband/django-axes/README.rst

    :alt: Coverage

-Axes is a very simple way for you to keep track of failed authentication attempts for your login views.
+Axes is a Django plugin for keeping track of suspicious login attempts for your Django based website and implementing simple brute-force attack blocking.

 The name is sort of a geeky pun, since it can be interpreted as:

 * ``access``, as in monitoring access attempts, or
 * ``axes``, as in tools you can use to hack (generally on wood).

-In this case, however, the hacking part of it can be taken a bit further:
-**Axes is intended to help you stop people from brute forcing your Django site**.

 Functionality
 -------------

-Axes records login attempts to your Django powered site and prevents attackers from brute forcing the site when they exceed the configured attempt limit.
+Axes records login attempts to your Django powered site and prevents attackers from attempting further logins to your site when they exceed the configured attempt limit.

 Axes can track the attempts and persist them in the database indefinitely, or alternatively use a fast and DDoS resistant cache implementation.